The Man Without a Body

-The Man Without a Body (also known as Curse of Nostradamus) is a low budget 1957 British horror film, produced by Guido Coen and directed by Charles Saunders and W. Lee Wilder.
+The Man Without a Body (also known as Curse of Nostradamus) is a low budget 1957 British second feature horror film, produced by Guido Coen and directed by Charles Saunders and W. Lee Wilder.
 It stars Robert Hutton, George Coulouris, Julia Arnall and Nadja Regin.
-The screenplay concerns a wealthy American man with a brain tumour who plans to replace his brain with that of Nostradamus.
+A wealthy American man with a brain tumour plans to replace his brain with that of Nostradamus.

 The film was released theatrically in England in 1957 on a double bill with the Japanese film Half Human (1958) and a year later in the US on a double bill with Fright (1956).

 Plot

-Wealthy, vain New York City businessman Karl Brussard (George Coulouris) is behaving oddly - answering telephones that aren't ringing, forgetting that he owns ships in Miami, failing to recognise his own physician, Dr Charot (William Sherwood).
+Wealthy, vain New York City businessman Karl Brussard is behaving oddly – answering telephones that aren't ringing, forgetting that he owns ships in Miami, failing to recognise his own physician, Dr Charot.
 Charot shows Brussard an x-ray of his head.
-Brussard looks at it admiringly and says, 'Ah, beautiful - the brain of Karl Brussard!'
-But Charot tells him that he has an inoperable brain tumour and advises him to go to England, where Dr Phil Merrit (Robert Hutton) is researching brain transplantation.
-Brussard and his much younger companion, Odette Vernet (Nadja Regin), leave at once.
+Brussard looks at it admiringly and says, "Ah, beautiful – the brain of Karl Brussard!"
+But Charot tells him that he has an inoperable brain tumour and advises him to go to England, where Dr Phil Merrit is researching brain transplantation.
+Brussard and his much younger companion, Odette Vernet, leave at once.

-Brussard meets Merritt, his nurse Jean Cramer (Julia Arnall) and Dr Lew Waldenhouse (Sheldon Lawrence) in London.
+Brussard meets Merritt, his nurse Jean Cramer and Dr Lew Waldenhouse in London.
 Merritt confirms Charot's diagnosis, but Brussard is more interested in the living monkey's head that he's seen in Merritt's laboratory.
-Merritt explains that its brain came from a monkey, which had been dead for six years and that he and his staff 'revitalised' the brain and implanted it into the head.
-Merritt says that the brain will 'change its personality' to the one the monkey formerly had.
+Merritt explains that its brain came from a monkey which had been dead for six years and that he and his staff 'revitalised' the brain and implanted it into the head.
+Merritt says that the brain will "change its personality" to the one the monkey formerly had.
 Brussard decides that he needs a new brain and, during a visit to Madame Tussaud's wax museum, learns of Nostradamus.

-Brussard hires the drunken Dr Brandon (Tony Quinn) and they go to France, open Nostradamus' crypt and steal his head.
+Brussard hires the drunken Dr Brandon and they go to France, open Nostradamus' crypt and steal his head.
 Brussard takes it to Merritt's lab.
 Without knowing whose head it is, Merritt's staff revitalise it.
-Brussard, who hasn't been told of this development, goes to the lab alone and finds the head, exclaiming, 'It's alive!
+Brussard, who hasn't been told of this development, goes to the lab alone and finds the head, exclaiming, "It's alive!
 My brain!
-It's alive!'
+It's alive!"
 When Merritt tries to force him out of the lab, Brussard, in a rage, accuses Merritt of trying to kill him and damages the Omnigizer, a vital piece of medical equipment.